LogtalkDotOrg/logtalk-for-vscode/README.md

 The "Run Tests" and "Run Tests with Coverage" commands adds failed tests to the "PROBLEMS" pane.
 Quick fixes are provided for some test definition warnings.

-The "Scan Dead Code" command adds dead code warnings to the "PROBLEMS" pane.
-Quick fixes are provided for some dead code warnings.
+The "Generate Documentation" and "Scan Dead Code" commands add linter warnings to the "PROBLEMS" pane.
+Quick fixes are provided for some of the warnings.

 #### Jupyter commands